chillia319/GottaHabit/README.md

-GottaHabit is a habit manager app for a University project
+GottaHabit is an iOS habit manager app for a university project